OrenRosen/async/readme.md

-# Package async
+# Package gosync

-Package `async` provides simple tool for asyncoronous work.
+Package `gosync` provides simple helpers for running code in a go routine.

+Main featured:
+- Limiting the number of opened go routines.
+- Recovering from a panic.
+- Option to passing values between contexts.
+- Configurable timeouts.
+- Handling errors from the async function

+# Simple usecases:

-## Run function in go routine
+### Run function in a new go routine
-The most basic functionality in async is to open a new go routine when called.
+The most basic functionality is to open a new go routine when everytime it is called:

 Example: